matthewwall/weewx-sdr/readme.txt

 rtl_433 to recognize packets.

 Output from many different sensors is supported.
-To see the list of supported sensors, run the driver directly with the --list-supported-sensors option.
+To see the list of supported sensors, run the driver directly with the list-supported action.

 If a sensor is supported by rtl_433 but not by weewx-sdr, it is a fairly simple matter of writing a parser for that sensor within weewx-sdr.
 Things are a bit more complicated if a sensor is not supported by rtl_433.